ShiftLeftSecurity/scan-docs/docs/getting-started/README.md

 ShiftLeft Scan is distributed as both a container [image](https://hub.docker.com/r/shiftleft/sast-scan) and as an [AppImage executable](https://github.com/ShiftLeftSecurity/sast-scan/releases).
 It is therefore easy to install, setup in the CI or locally, and then to run it.

-!!!
-Tip
-    Both shiftleft/sast-scan and shiftleft/scan are the same.

 ## Scanning the Application Locally

 ### Pre-requisites